-- 2. The report is kept confidential and only released to the challenged candidate and the challenger(s). - 3.
+- 1. For each rule violation, the Director of Elections or a member of the Elections Committee as delegated by the Director will create a written report thoroughly detailing the challenge(s), listing the tallies of all votes taken by the committee including the bifurcated voting process, the decision made, and how the decision was reached. - 2.
+The report is kept confidential and only released to the challenged candidate and the challenger(s). - 3.
 A copy, with all names other than the challenged candidate redacted, is kept in the Office of the Assemblies, 109 Day Hall. - 4.
 For each challenge, the committee will report to the challenger(s) and the challenged candidate all evidence received/found, any violations substantiated, and any decisions to disqualify the challenged candidate.

-8. Reconsideration
+377 8.
+Reconsideration

 - 1. If the committee determines a candidate should be disqualified, the candidate may request reconsideration within twenty-four hours of receiving the written report.
 To be reconsidered, the candidate seeking such reconsideration must submit a request in writing to the Office of the Assemblies, via email to assembly@cornell.edu, and the Director of Elections.
-The statement should address the specific findings in the written report to be reconsidered and should detail the specific points where the Elections Committee failed to correctly enforce these Elections Rules. - The committee will convene in response to such a request.
-The committee, after evaluating each request for reconsideration, will take a vote requiring a simple majority to determine if the previous decision to disqualify should be overturned. - If a disqualified candidate finds believes that the Elections Committee was biased in their application of the rules, they may request a review by the Judicial Codes Counselor (JCC).
-If the JCC review finds that the application of the rules was biased, the decision of the Elections Committee may be overturned; made an incorrect decision failed to correctly follow or enforce these Elections Rules after the Elections Committee's reconsideration, they may request a review by the Judicial Codes Counselor (JCC) within 24 hours after the Election's Committee's Reconsideration vote. - 4.
-The challenged candidate will submit to the JCC, the Office of the Assemblies, and the Director of Elections all original appeal materials that were previously submitted to the Elections Committee as well as any additional materials that detail failures of the Elections Committee to follow and enforce these Elections Rules. - 5.
+The statement should address the specific findings in the written report to be reconsidered and should detail the specific points where the Elections Committee failed to correctly enforce these Elections Rules. - 2.
+The committee will convene in response to such a request.
+The committee, after evaluating each request for reconsideration, will take a vote requiring a simple majority to determine if the previous decision to disqualify should be overturned. - 3.
+If a disqualified candidate believes that the Elections Committee failed to correctly follow these Elections Rules after the Elections Committee's reconsideration, they may request a review by the Judicial Codes Counselor (JCC) within 24 hours after the Election's Committee's Reconsideration vote. - 4.
+The challenged candidate will submit to the JCC, the Office of the Assemblies, and the Director of Elections all original appeal materials that were previously submitted to the Elections Committee as well as any additional materials that detail failures of the Elections Committee to follow these Elections Rules. - 5.
 The Elections Committee will submit all challenge reports pertaining to the candidate's appeal as well as any additional materials refuting or agreeing with claims made by the challenged candidate to the JCC within 24 hours after the candidate appeals to the JCC.
-If the Elections Committee agrees with the candidate's appeal, a vote with a simple majority of the seated membership of the Elections Committee in the affirmative may overture their decision before the ICC completes a full review. - Committee in the affirmative may overturn their decision before the JCC completes a full review.
+If the Elections Committee agrees case and finds that the Elections Committee did not correctly follow the Elections Rules, the JCC has the power to overturn the decision of the Elections Committee.